pranavjoshipura/platform/README.md

 - **Learning-focused** — Frameworks abstract away the patterns we're trying to teach.
 - **Production-realistic** — Many production agent deployments use direct API calls for control and observability.

 The tradeoff is more boilerplate.
-For a workshop, that's a feature—you see everything.

 ### Supabase Edge Functions